virajdesai0309/portfolio/README.md

 # Achievements & Skills

- - Successfully created the **McKay Carbon Calculator SG Version** and delivered it to UK Team
+ - Successfully created the **McKay Carbon Calculator SG Version** and delivered it to SG Team
  - Successfully created a **process-based model for Godrej** FADP Column and delivered it on cloud-based solution.
  - Successfully delivered **P&ID’s** for construction phase (200+),